ace-ecosystem/falcon-sandbox/README.md

 The command line script looks for the configuration settings it needs at ``~/<current-user>/.config/falcon.ini``.
 The script will prompt you for the information it needs and write that file on the first execution if the file doesn't already exist.
 Like so:

 ```
-$ falcon-sandbox get system -v
+$ falcon-sandbox
-2019-11-22 16:46:38 analysis falcon_sandbox.helpers.load_config[8545] CRITICAL Didn't find any config files defined at these paths: ['/data/home/user/.config/falcon.ini']
+2022-12-01 21:47:04 ace-dev2 falcon_sandbox.helpers.load_config[1112363] CRITICAL Didn't find any config files defined at these paths: ['/data/home/user/.config/falcon.ini']
 Did not find user configuration, would you like to create one?
-[Y/n]
-FQDN of your Falcon sandbox server: private.falcon-sandbox.com
-Your API key: oki53wxinm7ep8ja4ucomuyerfake5o9zi5bipvqvxskycrqxcfzqwkeea5ouvxg3
+[Y/n]Y
+Client ID of your API client: 2d21b31ed3543rffe333ce872bf5111
+Client secret associated with the client ID: 3OxAA30EexkYi17BoOOhJwDHFxpusA23zd23a4axz
 Do you need to use the system proxy to connect to the sandbox?
-[Y/n]
+[Y/n] N
-2019-11-22 16:46:54 analysis root[8545] INFO Wrote user configuration to: /data/home/user/.config/falcon.ini
+2022-12-01 21:48:59 ace-dev2 root[1112363] INFO Wrote user configuration to: /data/home/user/.config/falcon.ini
-{'api': '2.6.0', 'instance': '8.6.1-0a10823e3', 'sandbox': '8.30'}
 ```

 The root level help:
 ```
 $ falcon-sandbox -h
-usage: falcon-sandbox [-h] [-d] [--ignore-proxy] [--server-fqdn SERVER_FQDN]
+usage: falcon-sandbox [-h] [-d] [--ignore-proxy] [--client-id CLIENT_ID] [--client-secret CLIENT_SECRET] {submit,query,get,delete} ...
-                      [--api-key API_KEY] [--raw-json] [-w WRITE_OUTPUT]
-                      [-t {xml,json,html,pdf,maec,stix,misp,misp-json,openioc}]
-                      {search,submit,get} ...

-A command line client for interacting with the Falcon Sandbox library written
-for the ACE Ecosystem.
+A command line client for interacting with the Falcon Sandbox library written for the ACE Ecosystem.

 positional arguments:
-  {search,submit,get}
-    search              Search your Falcon sandbox
+  {submit,query,get,delete}
-    submit              Submit a sample.
+    submit              Upload and submit a sample
+    query               Query existing hashes, reports in our sandbox
-    get                 get info, artifacts, and results from the server.
+    get                 Get samples, artifacts, and results from the server
+    delete              Delete reports or samples

 optional arguments:
   -h, --help            show this help message and exit
-  -d, --debug           set logging to DEBUG
+  -d, --debug           Set logging to DEBUG
-  --ignore-proxy        ignore system proxy.
+  --ignore-proxy        Ignore system proxy
-  --server-fqdn SERVER_FQDN
-                        The fqdn of your Falcon sandbox server.
-Overrides
-                        config.
+  --client-id CLIENT_ID
+                        Pass client id to use.
+Overrides config
+  --client-secret CLIENT_SECRET
-  --api-key API_KEY     Pass an api key to use.
-Overrides any configured api
+                        Pass client secret to use.
+Overrides any configured client secrect
-                        key.
-  --raw-json            return the raw json results (don't pretty print)
-  -w WRITE_OUTPUT, --write-output WRITE_OUTPUT
-                        specify the name of a file to write results.
-  -t {xml,json,html,pdf,maec,stix,misp,misp-json,openioc}, --report-type {xml,json,html,pdf,maec,stix,misp,misp-json,openioc}
-                        The type of report you want.
-Default is json.
 ```

 ## Examples